The $$aggregation binding parameter at sap.ui.model.odata.v4.ODataModel#bindList holds the information needed for data aggregation. It may be

 Two scenarios are supported:

 You can provide properties for grouping and aggregation.
-An appropriate system query option $apply
+An appropriate system query option $apply is derived

 from those.
 The list binding then still provides a flat list of contexts ("rows"), but with additional aggregated properties